Robert L. May: Rudolph spreads in popularity

-In 1948, May persuaded his brother-in-law, Johnny Marks, to write the words and the music for a musical adaptation of Rudolph.
-Though the song was initially turned down by such popular vocalists as Bing Crosby and Dinah Shore, it was finally recorded in 1949 by the singing cowboy, Gene Autry, whose wife persuaded him to sing it.
-The song became a phenomenal success and would be recorded by many famous artists, including Mitch Miller, Dean Martin, and Perry Como—and eventually even by Bing Crosby.
-The song became the second-most popular Christmas tune of all time, surpassed only by "White Christmas".
+In 1948, May persuaded his brother-in-law Johnny Marks to write the words and music for a musical adaptation of Rudolph.
+Though the song was initially turned down by such popular vocalists as Bing Crosby and Dinah Shore, it was finally recorded in 1949 by Gene Autry, whose wife persuaded him to sing it.
+The song became a phenomenal success, recorded by many famous artists, including Mitch Miller, Dean Martin, and Perry Como—and eventually even Crosby.
+It became the second-most popular Christmas tune of all time, surpassed only by "White Christmas".

 Rudolph soon became part of the American culture.
 At the end of 1950, the Chicago Tribune wrote: "There is no question but that Rudolph has become a legend—the first new and accepted Christmas legend since Charles Dickens' 'A Christmas Carol,' and Clement Moore's 'A Visit from St. Nicholas.'"
-Six years later, a book on the American Christmas noted: "The tale of Rudolph the Red-Nosed Reindeer is a very important addition to the folk celebration of Christmas.
+Six years later, a book on Christmas in the U.S. noted: "The tale of Rudolph the Red-Nosed Reindeer is a very important addition to the folk celebration of Christmas.
 It has become popular in a short time, and there are signs that this 'rejected' deer will be fused with Santa Claus in Christmas lore."

 During the 1950s, more than one hundred different Rudolph products were licensed and produced.
-As managing Rudolph became more and more a full-time job, May created his own company, Rudolph the Red-Nosed Reindeer Enterprises in 1951 and resigned from Ward's.
+In 1951, as managing Rudolph increasingly became a full-time job, May created his own company, Rudolph the Red-Nosed Reindeer Enterprises, and resigned from Ward's.
 But by 1958, Rudolph sales had declined considerably.
-Though May had earned a fair amount in Rudolph's early days, the top federal income tax rate in the 1950s was 91 or 92 percent for individuals, and 72 percent for corporations.
-The result was that less than 7 years after he had quit the company, May returned to Ward's as a copyeditor, "remind[ing] them of company policy: 'Ward's will take anything back!'"
-He would remain with Ward's until he retired in 1970.
+May had earned a fair amount in Rudolph's early days, but the top federal income tax rate in the 1950s was 91 or 92 percent for individuals, and 72 percent for corporations.
+The result was that less than seven years after he had quit the company, May returned to Ward's as a copyeditor, "remind[ing] them of company policy: 'Ward's will take anything back!'"
+He remained at Ward's until he retired in 1970.